firepear/homefarm/docs/boinc.md

     wish to clean up the file, and leaving them in place makes it easy to re-attach later.
 You can also comment them out.

-Run `'farmctl project-sync'` to have the changes pushed out to the node(s).
+Run `farmctl project-sync` to have the changes pushed out to the node(s).

 To change the user a node is running a project as: